MagnivOrg/prompt-layer-library/README.md

 ## Contributing

 We welcome contributions to our open source project, including new features, infrastructure improvements, and better documentation.
-For more information, contact @jzone3 or @Jped.
+For more information or any questions, contact us at [hello@magniv.io](mailto:hello@magniv.io).